Minimal Regret Walras Equilibria for Combinatorial Markets

 We consider combinatorial multi-item markets and propose the notion of a $\Delta$-\emph{regret Walras equilibrium}, which is an allocation of items to players and a set of item prices that achieve the following goals: prices clear the market, the allocation is capacity-feasible, and the players' strategies lead to a total regret of $\Delta$.
 The regret is defined as the sum of individual player regrets measured by the utility gap with respect to the optimal item bundle given the prices.
-We derive necessary and sufficient conditions for the existence of $\Delta$-regret equilibria, where we establish a connection to the duality gap and the integrality gap of the social welfare problem.
-For the special case of monotone valuations, the derived necessary and sufficient optimality conditions coincide and lead to a complete characterization of achievable $\Delta$-regret equilibria.
-For general valuations, we establish an interesting connection to the area of sensitivity theory in linear optimization.
+We derive a complete characterization for the existence of $\Delta$-regret equilibria by introducing the concept of a \emph{parameterized} social welfare problem, where the right-hand side of the original social welfare problem is changed.
+Our characterization then relates the achievable regret value with the associated duality/integrality gap of the parameterized social welfare problem.
+For the special case of monotone valuations this translates to regret bounds recovering the duality/integrality gap of the original social welfare problem.
+We further establish an interesting connection to the area of sensitivity theory in linear optimization.
 We show that the sensitivity gap of the optimal-value function of two (configuration) linear programs with changed right-hand side can be used to establish a bound on the achievable regret.
 Finally, we use these general structural results to translate known approximation algorithms for the social welfare optimization problem into algorithms computing low-regret Walras equilibria.
 We also demonstrate how to derive strong lower bounds based on integrality and duality gaps but also based on NP-complexity theory.